Travel guide

 eSIM for Africa and the Middle East

-Africa and the Middle East are the regions where eSIM saves you the most hassle, because getting a local SIM can be complicated and roaming is prohibitively expensive.
+Africa and the Middle East are the regions where eSIMs save you the most hassle, as getting a local SIM can be complicated and roaming is prohibitively expensive.
 Coverage is concentrated in cities, tourist areas, and safari routes; in deserts or deep jungles, it will be limited, which is normal for any card.
 Start with the eSIM guide for Africa and the one for the Middle East.

 eSIM for Oceania

-Australia and New Zealand are very far away, and roaming there is extremely expensive, so an eSIM is the sensible way to land connected after an endless flight.
+Australia and New Zealand are far away, and roaming there is extremely expensive, so an eSIM is the sensible way to land connected after an endless flight.
 There are combined plans for Australia and New Zealand that are very practical if you visit both on the same trip, which is common due to the distance.

 Go to the best eSIM for Australia or directly to the product for Australia and New Zealand.
 In major cities and tourist routes, coverage is excellent; in the Australian outback, it's more limited, so download offline maps if you venture off the beaten path.

-Global eSIMs and around the world travel
+Global eSIMs and around the world

 How many GB to get and how to choose